xie233333/xie/README.md

-Official implementation for the paper
+# Official implementation for the video semantic communication paper
 Comming soon when our paper accepted.